Tiagmak/logistics_planing/report.md

 12    | 0   | 0    | 5
 13    | 0   | 0    | 0
 : Storage of each type by month

+We can see from this table that it becomes optimal to store product in the first half of the year, for sale later on, when the prices increase.
+Additionally, we note that storage increases each month by at most the prodction capacity of each product.